gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 ![markdown-autocomplete](markdown-autocomplete.png)

 Select `allMarkdownRemark` again and run it like we did for `allFile`.
+You'll see there the markdown file we recently added.
 Explore the fields that are available on the `MarkdownRemark` node.

 ![markdown-query](markdown-query.png)

 Ok!
 Hopefully some basics are starting to fall into place.
-Source plugins bring data *into* Gatsby's data system and *transformer* plugins transform data from source plugins.
+Source plugins bring data *into* Gatsby's data system and *transformer* plugins transform the data brought by source plugins.
 This simple pattern can handle all data sourcing and data transformation you might need when building a Gatsby site.

 ## Create a list of our site's markdown files in `src/pages/index.js`

 Let's now create a list of our markdown files on the front page.
-We'll soon be turning our markdown files into pages so this will be the first step to creating the normal blog index page which links to individual posts.
+Like many blogs, we want to end up with a list of links on the front page pointing to each blog post.
+With GraphQL we can *query* for the current list of markdown blog posts so we won't need to maintain the list manually.

-Like with the `src/pages/my-pages.js` page, modify `src/pages/index.js` to add a query with some initial HTML and styling.
+Like with the `src/pages/my-pages.js` page, replace `src/pages/index.js` with the following to add a query with some initial HTML and styling.

 ```jsx
 import React from "react"